Transient Ischemic Attacks

 Treatment of TIAs is aimed at preventing a stroke.
 It is the same as that after an ischemic stroke (see Ischemic Stroke : Treatment).

-The first step in preventing a stroke is to control, if possible, the major risk factors for it: high blood pressure (see High Blood Pressure : Treatment), high cholesterol levels (see Dyslipidemia : Treatment), smoking, and diabetes (see Diabetes Mellitus : Treatment).
+The first step in preventing a stroke is to control, if possible, the major risk factors for it: high blood pressure (see High Blood Pressure : Treatment), high cholesterol levels (see Dyslipidemia : Treatment), smoking, and diabetes (see Diabetes Mellitus (DM) : Treatment of Diabetes).

 Taking an antiplatelet drug, such as aspirin, a combination tablet of low-dose aspirin plus dipyridamole, clopidogrel, or clopidogrel plus aspirin, reduces the chance that clots will form and cause TIAs or ischemic strokes.
 Antiplatelet drugs make platelets less likely to clump and form clots.
 (Platelets are tiny cell-like particles in the blood that help it clot in response to damaged blood vessels.)